 Nightlife: Improving.
 Canterbury has several nightclubs and themed pubs abound if you can bear them.
 There is an active local music scene and the students' union bar doubles as club venue that hosts two nights a week.

 Price of a pint: Pretty steep at £3.40 on average in Canterbury.

-Sporting reputation: Not the best, at 79th in the current BUCS league of nearly 150.
+Sporting reputation: Not the best, at 79th out of 145 in the current BUCS league.

 Notable societies: Rival the contestants on Strictly with the ballroom dancing society or try your hand at Indian bhangra.
 CSR radio station for media types and plenty of sports clubs.

 Glittering alumni: Simon Meyers, TV director (The Bill, Ballykissangel, City Central); Kate Blewett, award-winning TV documentary producer and director (The Dying Rooms, Kids Behind Bars); Geraldine McCaughrean, award-winning children's author; Jon Holmes, comedian, writer and presenter (Dead Ringers, The Impressionable Jon Culshaw); Jane Carter, Creative Director of Music at BBC Worldwide; Joel Hopkins, writer-director (Jump Tomorrow, Last Chance Harvey).

 Alternative prospectus: See how current students rate their university experience, from their course and lecturers to the accommodation and nightlife on What Uni? here.

 - 1 PlayStation and Xbox hacked by Lizard Squad